wallarm/product-documentation/docs/latest/user-guides/events/check-attack.md

 # Checking events

-You can check detected attacks, incidents, and vulnerabilities in the **Events** section of Wallarm Console.
+You can check detected attacks and incidents in the **Events** section of Wallarm Console.
 To find required data, please use the search field as described [here][use-search] or manually set required search filters.

 ## Attacks